|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (12) eliminate unnecessary duplication of existing information and telecommunications technology systems and services provided by other public and private organizations while building on the existing governmental, educational, business, health care, and economic development infrastructures;

-(13) identify, sponsor, develop, and execute shared information and telecommunications technology projects and ongoing operations;
+(13) identify, sponsor, develop, and execute shared information and telecommunications technology projects and ongoing operations; and

 (c) A state agency that has an information and telecommunications technology project with a total expected project cost of more than $1,000,000, whether funded as part of the biennial budget or by any other means, shall register with the office by submitting basic project startup documentation, as specified by the chief information officer in both format and content, before any project funding is requested or committed and before the project commences.
 State agency project leaders must demonstrate that the project will be properly managed, provide updates to the project documentation as changes are proposed, and regularly report on the current status of the project on a schedule agreed to with the chief information officer.